sripplin/website/README.md

 - snippits on home page instead of full posts
 - added featured image to post previews on home page (though toggled off)
 - added button via javascript to scroll [back to top](https://github.com/vfeskov/vanilla-back-to-top) for posts
+- Added dark mode.
+Takes OS preference plus a toggle with persistance.
+[This](https://github.com/derekkedziora/jekyll-demo) repo was the biggest help.

 ### Fonts